 What Is TMS Therapy And Why Might You Consider It?

 Researchers in psychology and therapy are always looking for innovative ways to treat mental health issues, which now affect nearly one in every five Americans.
-One newer treatment, which is somewhat controversial, is known as TMS therapy.
+One newer treatment, called transcranial magnetic stimulation (TMS), was approved by the Food and Drug Administration (FDA), though it remains somewhat controversial.
 Read on to learn more about what it is and why you might consider exploring TMS therapy for yourself or a loved one.

 Getty/AnnaStills